INSPIRE-MIF/helpdesk-validator/release strategy/README.md

    * etf-release-v202x.y.z, containing ETF deployment instructions and artifacts
 	  * source code, zip file containing the community repository for the delivered version
 * GitHub packages.
 A GitHub package is generated including the instructions and elements for the ETF deployment corresponding to the version released through the use of Docker.
 * Branches management.
-The following branches should be managed, according to the specific purpose of the version, depending on the time of year and the changes it incorporates (breaking changes, non-breaking changes or HotFixes).
+The following branches should be managed, according to the specific purpose of the version, depending on the time of year and the changes it incorporates (breaking changes, non-breaking changes or Hotfixes).
   * branch v202x.y.z , this branch is created from the next branch, which includes all the developments made according to the criteria established for the specific version
   * master is synchronized with the branch generated for the specific version
   * next, is the branch that generates the version and is only merged by another branch in version v202x.0 where it is overwritten by the beta branch
-  * beta, is created from version v202x.2 and updated with breaking changes, non-breaking changes and HotFixes
+  * beta, is created from version v202x.2 and updated with breaking changes, non-breaking changes and Hotfixes
 * Issues management.
 Issues related to the release must be properly managed according to the following actions:
   * Assign the corresponding milestone: v202x.y.z
   * Update the corresponding label: deployed in reference validator